 }

-If you work on multiple OSes, you need to disable sync for these machine-specific settings, or it will constantly be running evince on macos or some such.
+If you, as I, work on multiple OSes, we need to disable sync for these machine-specific settings, or it will constantly be trying to run evince on macOS or some such.

-LaTeX-Workshop has been the most common VS Code LaTeX editing extension.
-Originally I was skeptical, despite having many features, because it ended up being confusing when things went wrong (Where WAS that syntax error?) which meant it was not good at its main job because syntactically invalid is what the document usually is.
+LaTeX-Workshop is the default VS Code LaTeX editing extension.
+Originally I was sceptical, despite its many features, because it was confusing when things went wrong (Where WAS that syntax error?) which meant it was not good at its main job because syntactically invalid is the normal state of a document I am writing.

 "latex-workshop.hover.preview.mathjax.extensions": [